What is the ISLOGICAL Function?

 - The function returns FALSE for a blank cell.

 - 1 and 0 (zero) are not evaluated as TRUE and FALSE.
-However, you can use the AND function to evaluate 1 and 0 and TRUE and FALSE.
+However, you can use the AND function to evaluate 1 and 0 as TRUE and FALSE.

 - If the value provided us contains an error, ISLOGICAL will return a #N/A value.